amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Ownership.md

 title: Problem Ownership
 ---

-During the course of a problem's lifecycle, the following key responsibilities are defined.
-The appropriate time to do so may vary, but in may cases is outlined in **AMPFlow** governance.
+Throughout the problem lifecycle, the following key responsibilities are defined.
+The appropriate time to do so may vary, and in may cases is outlined in **AMPFlow** governance.

+Every individual assigned any problem ownership is **accountable** for effective succession of responsibilities in the case of planned absence, and **responsible** for limiting the impact unplanned absence.

 <div class="grid cards max" markdown>